huzaifa620/ai-weather-app-nextjs-stepzen/README.md

 npm run dev
 ```

-Open http://localhost:3000 to view the app.
+Open http://localhost:3000 in your browser.

 ## How It Works

-1. The client-side page at `app/location/[city]/[lat]/[long]/page.tsx` uses Apollo Client to query your StepZen endpoint for weather data from Open‑Meteo.
+1. The dynamic page at `app/location/[city]/[lat]/[long]/page.tsx` fetches forecast data directly from Open‑Meteo using the provided lat/long and a fixed set of hourly/daily fields.
+The request uses Next.js fetch caching with `revalidate: 60`.
-2. The results are shaped via `lib/cleanData.ts` and sent to the API route `app/api/getWeatherSummary/route.ts`.
+2. The result is shaped via `lib/cleanData.ts` for charts and display.
-3. The API route calls OpenAI to generate a human-friendly summary/joke and returns the message for display.
+3. The shaped data is posted to `app/api/getWeatherSummary/route.ts`, which calls OpenAI to produce a concise, friendly summary.

-## Deployment
-Deploy on Vercel (recommended).
-Set these environment variables in your project settings:
-- `OPENAI_API_KEY`
-- `API_URL`
-- `STEPZEN_API_KEY`
-- `BASE_URL` (e.g., `https://your-app.vercel.app`)

-## Troubleshooting
-- 401 from StepZen: Verify `API_URL` and `STEPZEN_API_KEY` and ensure `Authorization: apikey <key>` header is accepted by your endpoint.
-- OpenAI errors: Ensure `OPENAI_API_KEY` is valid and the selected model (e.g., `gpt-3.5-turbo`) is available to your account.
-- Empty charts: Check the StepZen schema and query variables (lat/long/timezone) and confirm Open‑Meteo is returning data.

-## Scripts
-- `npm run dev` — Start dev server
-- `npm run build` — Build for production
-- `npm run start` — Start production server
-- `npm run lint` — Lint the codebase
+4. The UI renders stats, charts, and the AI message.

 ## Acknowledgements

 - Weather data: Open‑Meteo
-- GraphQL gateway: StepZen
 - Charts: Tremor